Farit Mukhametshin: Diplomatic and governmental work

 In 1987, Mukhametshin joined the Ministry of Foreign Affairs, and in 1990, graduated with honours from the Diplomatic Academy of the Ministry of Foreign Affairs.
 Between 1993 and 1995, he was first deputy director of the Department of the Ministry of Foreign Affairs of Russia for Relations with the Subjects of the Federation, Parliament and Social and Political Organizations.
 On 10 December 1995 he received the diplomatic rank of Envoy Extraordinary and Plenipotentiary 2nd Class.
 From 1995 until 1999, Mukhametshin was Plenipotentiary Representative of the Republic of Tatarstan under the President of Russia, and Deputy Prime Minister of Tatarstan.
 Between 1999 and 2003 he was a department head at the Apparatus of the Government of Russia.

 On 21 December 2000, he received a Certificate of Honour of the Government of Russia "for many years of impeccable work".
 Mukhametshin's work was further noted when on 24 July 2001 he received the official thanks of the Government of Russia, and on 19 February 2002, he received the official thanks of the President of Russia for the "development of the draft federal budget for 2002 and active participation in legislative activities".
 In 2003, Mukhametshin graduated from the All-Russian State University of Justice with a law degree.

 On 17 June 2003, Mukhametshin was appointed ambassador to Uzbekistan.
 On 2 December 2004 he received the diplomatic rank of Envoy Extraordinary and Plenipotentiary 1st Class, with a further advancement to Ambassador Extraordinary and Plenipotentiary on 6 March 2007.
 He held the post of ambassador to Moldova until 17 October 2008.
 That same day Mukhametshin was appointed head of the Federal Agency for the Commonwealth of Independent States Affairs, Compatriots Living Abroad, and International Humanitarian Cooperation (Rossotrudnichestvo), concurrently with the position as special representative of the President of Russia for Relations with Member States.
 He served in this role until his release on 5 March 2012.
 On 5 April 2012, Mukhametshin was appointed ambassador to Moldova.
 He held the post until 2 July 2018.

 Federation Council

 On 17 September 2018, Mukhametshin was appointed as a member of the Federation Council of the Federal Assembly as the representative of the executive power of Samara Oblast.
 The position had become vacant with the appointment of Dmitry Azarov as acting governor of Samara Oblast.
 Mukhametshin has since been deputy chairman of the council's Committee on International Affairs.

+Sanctions

 Mukhametshin was placed under sanctions for his role as a member of the council in ratifying the treaties between Russia and the Donetsk People's Republic, and the Luhansk People's Republic.
 He was sanctioned by the European Union on 9 March 2022, the UK on 15 March 2022, Switzerland on 16 March 2022, Canada on 23 March 2022, Australia on 24 April 2022, New Zealand on 3 May 2022, Ukraine on 17 September 2022, and the US on 30 September 2022.